HusainIsmaeel/M-University/README.md

 # M-University
 University Library Management System is a university project built with VB.
-Net and Microsoft Access
+Net with a Microsoft Access DB